meltyourface/blank/posts/Ritual-theatre/Elemental-Ritual-Harmonizing-Earth-Air-Fire-and-Water/index.md

 ## The Elemental Unison

-Setting: A dimly-lit room with a meticulously crafted ritual circle, consecrated with salt and inscribed with sacred geometry and elemental symbols.
+**Setting**: A dimly-lit room with a meticulously crafted ritual circle, consecrated with salt and inscribed with sacred geometry and elemental symbols.

-Props:
+**Props**:
 1. **Earth**: A bowl of rich soil, imbued with small gemstones and a seeded plant.
 2. **Air**: A large feather, a censer of aromatic incense, and a hand fan.
 3. **Fire**: A ceremonial dagger, a candle, and a chalice filled with flammable liquid.